Grifano/FM__Single-price-grid-component/README.md

-# Frontend Mentor - ???
+# Frontend Mentor - Single price grid component challenge

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.